willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>Adding data is a single method that takes in the required.
+Adding data is a single method that takes in the required.
 It simply makes a <code>Post</code> call to the mailbox with the <code>Create</code> tag and the data.
 Getting the data our now requires two methods.
 Because we're using events to get the data out, the client will need to subscribe to the event. <code>ReceiveAllUsers</code> allows the client to do this by exposing the <code>Publish</code> method on the event.
-Once the client has subscribed, the client can call <code>RequestAllUsers</code> and the data will be received on the event subscription. <code>RequestAllUsers</code> just makes a <code>Post</code> call to the mailbox with the <code>GetUserNames</code> choice.</p>
+Once the client has subscribed, the client can call <code>RequestAllUsers</code> and the data will be received on the event subscription. <code>RequestAllUsers</code> just makes a <code>Post</code> call to the mailbox with the <code>GetUserNames</code> choice.
-<p>Here is some sample client code I used in an F# repl to test this out:</p>
+Here is some sample client code I used in an F# repl to test this out:
 <table class="pre">
 <tbody>
 <tr>